monstercho/monstercho-notepad-plus-plus-fork/README.md

 Main Changes in This Notepad++ Fork:
 -------------------------------
 - **Tabs use standard visual style.** Downsides: no **multi-line** and **vertical** tabs; no **close** button in tabs (use middle mouse button instead).
+- **Support for pinned tabs.** Pinned tabs cannot be closed and show only the first filename char as tab title.
+Pin/unpin from tab context menu (right click on the tab).

 Build `notepad++.exe`:
 ----------------------